 The National Fire Protection Association Standard #211 states: "Chimneys shall extend at least three feet above the highest point where it passes through the roof of a building, and at least two feet higher than any portion of a building within ten feet."
-(Fig 1) 10"-16" diameter DuraTech Chimney may be installed up to 40 feet high when using a Support Box, and up to 30 feet high when using a Tee Support.
-DuraTech in 18"-24" diameters is intended to be mounted directly to an appliance or masonry fireplace, and is limited in height by the allowable weight of the supporting surface, up to a maximum of 60-ft.
-If the chimney extends more than 4 feet above the roof, an Extended Roof Bracket must be used.
-Due to the overlap of the joints, subtract 3/4" from each Chimney Section's height to calculate installed height.
+(Fig 1) 10"-16" diameter Dura Tech Chimney may be installed up to 40 feet high when using a Support Box, and up to 30 feet high when using a Tee Support.
+If the chimney extends more than 4 feet above the roof, an Extended Roof Bracket must be used (see page 12).
+Due to the overlap of the joints, subtract 1-1/4 inches from each Chimney Section's height to calculate installed height.